-Professor of Financial Law
+Professor of Civil Law

 Studies and career

-Matthias studied Greek and Latin at the University of Amsterdam (BA cum laude), and obtained his Master degree in 2001.
+Professor Haentjens studied Greek and Latin at the University of Amsterdam (BA cum laude), and obtained his Master degree in 2001.
 He became a teacher of classics, but subsequently obtained a Master degree in Law (cum laude) in 2003, also at the University of Amsterdam.
 He obtained his PhD at the University of Amsterdam in 2007 and was a visiting scholar at Université de Paris II (Panthéon-Assas), Harvard Law School and New York University School of Law.

-- Lid adviesraad
+- Lid werkgroep